MIT offers two health plan options: The MIT Traditional Health Plan and the MIT Choice Plan, a Blue Cross Blue Shield plan.

 You are eligible for health plan coverage if you are paid by MIT, are appointed to work at MIT for at least three months (a postdoctoral fellow must have a fellowship appointment of at least nine months), and work at least 50% of the normal full-time work schedule.
 MORE

-You can enroll in or change health plans right on the Employee Self Service (ESS) site.
+You can enroll in or change health plans in Atlas.

 MIT Traditional Health Plan members will use the same ID card for both their healthcare services and pharmacy benefits.
 Only new members to the plan will receive a new ID card.